typelevel/kind-projector/README.md

 val f = Lambda[PF[List, Option]].run(_.headOption)
 ```

-The previous features have all operated at the *type level* (in type
+Kind-projector's support for type lambdas operates at the *type level*
-positions), whereas this feature operates at the *value level* (in
+(in type positions), whereas this feature operates at the *value
-value positions).
-To avoid reserving too many names the `λ` and
+level* (in value positions).
+To avoid reserving too many names the `λ`
-`Lambda` names were overloaded (similar to the relationship between
+and `Lambda` names were overloaded to do both (mirroring the
-types and their companion objects).
+relationship between types and their companion objects).

 Here are some examples of expressions, along with whether the lambda
 symbol involves represents a type (traditional type lambda) or a value